alhajee/ckan/doc/contributing/frontend/assets.rst

 Duplicate assets will not be added and any dependencies will be included as well as the assets, all in the correct order (see below for details).

-Extensions can add new libraries to CKAN using a helper function defined in the :doc:` plugins-toolkit <plugins-toolkit>`.
+Extensions can add new libraries to FMLD using a helper function defined in the :doc:` plugins-toolkit <plugins-toolkit>`.
 See below.

 In debug mode assets are served un-minified and un-bundled (ie each asset is